WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/extending-the-block-editor.md

 add_action( 'enqueue_block_editor_assets', 'myguten_enqueue' );
 ```

 The last argument in the `wp_enqueue_script()` function is an array of dependencies.
-WordPress makes available packages under the wp namespace.
-In the example, you use `wp.blocks` to access the items the blocks package exports, in this case the `registerBlockStyle()` function.
+WordPress makes packages available under the `wp` namespace.
+In the example, you use `wp.blocks` to access the items that the blocks package exports (in this case the `registerBlockStyle()` function).

 See [Packages](../../../../../docs/designers-developers/developers/packages.md) for list of available packages and what objects they export.